adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 sidebar: toc
 layout: post
 permalink: "/estimating-pi-with-random-numbers"
-thumb: ""
+thumb: "/images/pi_circle_square.png"
 excerpt: "For amusement, I propose a rain collection device from which π can be estimated by the quantities of water it collects, and I simulate the falling rain with datasets of random numbers.
-The pain purpose of this article is to demonstrate common frequentist and bayesian analysis methods for confidence interval estimates on the generated dataset."
+The ulterior purpose of this article is to demonstrate common frequentist and bayesian analysis methods for confidence interval estimates on the generated dataset."
 ---

 ### Let's be clear: this is not an elegant or quick way to compute $$\pi$$